nathan-alden-sr/dom-view-js/README.md

 });
 ```

-Note that using raw jQuery leads to the hierarchy being broken in this case.
+Using raw jQuery leads to the hierarchy being broken in this case.

 JavaScript often requires circular dependencies in order to achieve interesting effects and behavior.
-DOMView.js allows for these circular dependencies by providing two ways of accessing the resultant object: context parameters and capturing the ```DomView``` function's return value.
+DOMView.js allows for these circular dependencies by providing the fully-processed view object as the first parameter to jQuery event handlers and custom functions.

-There are many use cases where kinghfb's suggestion is more than enough, but if you need the additional debugging power and flexibility with the order in which things are declared, consider DOMView.js.
+There are many use cases where kinghfb's suggestion is more than enough, but if you need the additional debugging power and circular references, consider DOMView.js.

 ## Criticism